 Well, I love a good challenge, and after a few tries, I came up with a recipe that’s super easy – it only requires three ingredients!
 That was a few years ago, and we love this recipe so much, we make it every year.
 It’s become one of our favorite allergy friendly desserts.

 - a can of full fat coconut milk

-- some dairy free chocolate chips
+- dairy free chocolate chips

 - powdered sugar